cuyass/cuyass/README.md

 ---

-## 💭 Philosophy
+> [!NOTE]
+> I enjoy tinkering with computers and learning how they operate.
+In a world so digitalized it's crucial to have people that know how to fix, repair and secure them.
+Technology shapes our lives, and those who build it have a responsibility to protect it.
+That's why I'm here: to be part of that protection.

 <div align="center">

 ![Marge](./assets/images/marge.jpg)

 </div>

-!I enjoy tinkering with computers and learning how they operate.
-In a world so digitalized it's crucial to have people that know how to fix, repair and secure them.
-Technology shapes our lives, and those who build it have a responsibility to protect it.
-That's why I'm here: to be part of that protection.

 ---